 Take the opportunity to relax after your long flight and have a leisurely breakfast before you join one of the talks by your Expedition Team members.
 These talks will cover a wide range of subjects –from geology to history, biology and even botany (to be seen in the Falkland Islands).
 Enjoy wine tastings, the boutique, language and dance classes.
 Take in a matinee movie, check the market or your e-mail in the Internet Point, slip away with a novel from the library to a sunny chaise or with a movie to your suite.

 South Georgia is a breathtaking destination of towering snow-covered mountains, mighty glaciers, and low-lying grasslands that attract an astounding concentration of wildlife.
-It is possible to find Southern fur seals, Southern elephant seals and a variety of albatross species including black-browed, light-mantled sooty, grey-headed and the spectacular wandering albatross, plus thousands of king and macaroni penguins.
-South Georgia is also linked to the early Antarctic explorers with much history to learn about and discover.
+It is possible to find Southern fur seals, Southern elephant seals and a variety of albatross species including Black-browed, Light-mantled Sooty, Grey-headed and the spectacular Wandering Albatross, plus thousands of King and Macaroni Penguins.
+South Georgia is also linked to the early Antarctic explorers.
+Captain James Cook first stepped ashore in 1775, but perhaps more famous is Ernest Shackleton’s arrival in 1916 following the sinking of his ship Endurance.
+Shackleton’s grave and the whaling museum at Grytviken are highlights, as would be a visit to one of the King Penguin colonies at Salisbury Plain or Gold Harbour.

 Days at sea are the perfect opportunity to relax, unwind and catch up with what you’ve been meaning to do.
 So whether that is whale watching from the Observatory Lounge, or writing home to your loved ones, these blue sea days are the perfect balance to busy days spent exploring shore side.

-Awesome glaciers flecked with pink algae can be seen approaching Elephant Island—so named either for its elephant-like appearance or for sightings of elephant seals here.
-Elephant Island is home to several chinstrap penguin rookeries, as well as 2,000-year-old moss colonies.
-Weddell seals and macaroni penguins can also be spotted.
+Awesome glaciers flecked with pink algae can be seen approaching Elephant Island — so named either for its elephant-like appearance or for sightings of elephant seals here.
+Elephant Island is home to several Chinstrap Penguin rookeries, as well as 2,000-year-old moss colonies.
+Weddell seals and Macaroni Penguins can also be spotted.
 In 1916, when Ernest Shackleton’s ship Endurance was crushed in pack ice in the Weddell Sea, the crew was stranded here for more than 4 months finding shelter under two upturned lifeboats on the spit of land Shackleton’s men named ‘Point Wild’.
+The bust of the Chilean captain Luis Pardo has been erected here to commemorate the successful rescue in the tug Yelcho.

 The Antarctic Sound is a stretch of water named after the first ship to have passed through this body of water from the Bransfield Strait to the Weddell Sea in 1902.
-Sites that have to do with this story, like Hope Bay or Paulet Island, are sometimes visited.
-At Paulet, Hope Bay, and Brown Bluff—Adelie and Gentoo penguins breed, as do Kelp Gulls, Cape Petrels, Snow Petrels, and Skuas.
+The Antarctic eventually sank and crew and scientists had to spend quite some time in this area before they could be rescued.
+Sites that have to do with this story - like Hope Bay or Paulet Island - are sometimes visited.
+At Paulet, Hope Bay and Brown Bluff Adelie and Gentoo Penguins breed, as do Kelp Gulls and Cape Petrels, Snow Petrels and Skuas.
+The Sound’s main attractions are the spectacular tabular icebergs that come from the Larsen Ice Shelf further south.

 Remote and otherworldly, Antarctica is irresistible for its spectacular iceberg sculptures and calving glaciers, and for the possibility of up-close encounters with marine mammals and the iconic penguins.
-The Antarctic Peninsula—the main peninsula closest to South America—has a human history of almost 200 years, with explorers, sealers, whalers, and scientists who have come to work, and eventually intrepid visitors coming to enjoy this pristine and remote wilderness.
+The Antarctic Peninsula – the main peninsula closest to South America – has a human history of almost 200 years, with explorers, sealers, whalers, and scientists who have come to work, and eventually intrepid visitors coming to enjoy this pristine and remote wilderness.
+It is a region of protected bays, unscaled snow-capped mountains, vast glaciers and a few places where whalers or scientists have worked.
+Just as irresistible are the many Gentoo and Chinstrap Penguin colonies, the seals basking on ice floes, the whales and orcas.

-Some 770 kilometers (478 miles) south of Cape Horn, the South Shetland Islands are separated from the Antarctic Peninsula by the Bransfield Strait.
-Nine major islands make up the group.
+Some 770 kilometers (478 miles) south of Cape Horn, the South Shetland Islands are usually the first land seen in Antarctica.
+Separated from the Antarctic Peninsula by the Bransfield Strait, nine major islands make up the group.
 The region was the first to be exploited by sealers in the early 19th century, and because of its proximity to South America, it still is the most visited by scientists and tourists.
-Chinstrap, Adelie, Gentoo and macaroni penguins all breed here.
+Chinstrap, Adelie, Gentoo and Macaroni Penguins all breed here.
+In addition, because it is the warmest part of the continent, large moss beds as well as orange, black, grey and green lichens grow –even hair grass and pearlwort manage to survive.
+Leopard seals, Weddell seals, crabeater seals, Southern elephant seals and Antarctic fur seals can be seen in the water and on the beaches.

 Spend some time on deck watching the horizon and the variety of seabirds that may float in the air currents of the ship’s wake such as the black-browed albatross, sooty shearwaters, and white-chinned petrels.
 As you return to Ushuaia, take advantage of the opportunity to listen to additional presentations offered by onboard specialists and swap prized photos with new found friends.